saylesss88/mdbook-kanagawa-theme/README.md

 landing_title = "My mdBook"
 landing_subtitle = "Notes, posts, and more"

+# These strings can be changed to whatever you prefer
 header_latest = "Latest posts"
 header_notes = "Recent notes"
 header_tags = "Popular tags"